CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 ### Automatically calls the emergency authority and also sents a messege with google map link for location.

-### Main Features : Beep Sound at time of crash + Screenshot of crash + Automatic Call and SMS with Google Map Link for Location

 # Technologies Used